cryobry/installjrmc/README.md

 *   `installJRMC --service jriver-createrepo --createrepo-webroot /srv/jriver/repo --createrepo-user www-user`

-    Installs the jriver-createrepo timer and service to build the RPM, move it to the webroot, and runs createrepo as `www-user`.
+    Installs the jriver-createrepo timer and service to build the RPM, move it to the webroot, and run createrepo as `www-user` hourly.

-*   `installJRMC --install-repo --service jriver-x11vnc-mediacenter --service jriver-mediacenter --vncpass "letmein"`
+*   `installJRMC --install-repo --service jriver-x11vnc-mediaserver --vncpass "letmein"`

-    Installs services to share the existing local desktop via VNC and automatically run Media Center.
+    Installs services to share the existing local desktop via VNC and automatically run a minimized instance of Media Center (Media Server).

-*   `installJRMC --install-repo --service jriver-vnc-mediacenter`
+*   `installJRMC --install-repo --service jriver-xvnc-mediacenter --display ":2"`

-    Installs a service that starts a vncserver containing Media Center.
+    Installs a service that starts Xvnc on display ':2' that just runs Media Center.

 *   `installJRMC --uninstall`

     Uninstalls JRiver Media Center and its associated services and firewall rules.
-This will **not** remove your media library and database in case you want to reinstall.
+This will **not** remove your media, media library/database, or automated library backup folder.

-### Donations
+## Additional Info
 Did you find `installJRMC` useful?
 [Buy me a coffee!](https://paypal.me/bryanroessler?locale.x=en_US)

+Did you find a bug?
+Let me know on [Interact!](https://yabb.jriver.com/interact/index.php/topic,123648.0.html)